 Many people are eager to start making the best and most easy wonton recipes but wait – what are you going to serve with the wontons?
-If you are serving them in soup then that is one thing but if not, you might like to serve a wonton dipping sauce on the side, to dip your steamed, baked or fried wontons into.
-You are going to need a tasty dipping sauce for wontons.
+If you are serving them in soup then that is one thing.
+If not, you might like to serve a wonton dipping sauce on the side, to dip your steamed, baked or fried wontons into.
+You are going to need a tasty dipping sauce for wontons, to complement them.

 A wonton dipping sauce can be something out of a bottle such as soy sauce, oyster sauce or chili sauce, or it can be something you make yourself.
 Consider the wonton filling when thinking about what type of wonton dipping sauce to prepare.